-Many consumers are concerned about doing any type of financial transaction online.
+Many consumers have concerns about doing any type of financial transaction online.
 They’ve heard story after story of someone losing their identity or getting money taken from their account.
 But, do you know that many borrowers turn to online services when they’re looking for a title loan?
 You’re in need of and you know you’ve got equity in several of your assets, including your car.
-You’ve heard of car title loans, and that they can often be accomplished in just a few business days (or even a single day).
+You’ve heard of car title loans, and that they can often be accomplished in a few business days (or even a single day).

 Defining a Legitimate Lender

-- They ask for a payment in advance of granting the loan – This is a big red flag and a clear indicator that you’ll want to work with a different lender.
+- They ask for a payment in advance of granting the loan.
+This is a big red flag and a clear indicator that you’ll want to work with a different lender.

-- They don’t provide a loan contract for your review – If the lender is of the “sign it now,” variety and does not allow you any time to review a loan contract (or take it for review by a lawyer), it is best to steer away from them.
+- They don’t provide a loan contract for your review.
+If the lender is of the “sign it now,” variety and does not allow you any time to review a loan contract (or take it for review by a lawyer), it is best to steer away from them.
 They may be legit, but the use of high-pressure methods that force you into signing immediately are often signs of trouble.

-- The BBB has bad things or nothing to say – The Better Business Bureau is a free and easy resource in your quest to find a reliable company with which to apply for a car title loan online.
-If the company has negative issues assigned to it, or there is no information, avoid the lender
+- The BBB has bad things or nothing to say.
+The Better Business Bureau is a free and easy resource in your quest to find a reliable company with which to apply for a car title loan online.
+If the company has negative issues assigned to it, or there is no information, avoid the lender.

 Besides these issues, it is a good idea to call any phone numbers provided to test out their customer service and the legitimacy of the company.
 Look for an email address with a corporate connection.
 For example, if the email address is not a traditional service, think Hotmail or Gmail, it is one to avoid.
 You can also go to consumer affairs sites like RipOffReport and ConsumerAffairs to see what they have to say about the different auto title loan companies.